Dennis-Rudiger/Mood-Journal/README.md

 - Wire real endpoints in `auth-script.js` and `script.js`.
 - Integrate Hugging Face for real sentiment analysis.
 - Add `.env` management and document required keys.

+Backend
+- See `BACKEND/README.md` for setup, environment variables, and run steps.